 Purchasing or managing land and property has a number of potential pitfalls, among them the possibility that the property may be condemned.
 Condemnation is typically governed by municipal law in Chicago and the surrounding community, and codes that govern property are constantly changing.
 Errors in inspection, licensing or assessment can result in your property being unnecessarily condemned.

-The law offices of Gordon & Pikarski is a firm focused on supporting Chicago’s business community and its real estate and zoning needs.
+The law offices of Gordon & Pikarski Attorneys at Law is a firm focused on supporting Chicago’s business community and its real estate and zoning needs.
 Our firm can aid property owners facing inspection and condemnation problems.

 Assisting clients with city inspections

 Generally, Chicago has several primary types of inspections that building owners should be aware of: